iBooks

 iBooks created by the College of Medicine are protected resources that should not be shared outside of your cohort or the university.

+Open the Books app on your iPad .
 Tap an iBook to open it.
-You’ll briefly see the cover page and branding.
-Swipe right to see the first chapter, swipe again to see the following chapter, or click on a page below to begin reading.
-Continue swiping between pages.
-To use interactive elements that are embedded in the iBook (like videos), simply tap on its box.
+You’ll briefly see the cover page.
+Swipe right to navigate through the book.
+To use interactive elements that are embedded in the iBook (like videos), simply tap on them.

 Organize your Bookshelf